Chelsoconn/theDOM/notes.md

 if our event listener is on an element than everything nested is accessible

 The above, described behavior, surfaces the relationship of nested elements to events.
 Do you notice the pattern?
 The number of elements you can interact with is equal to the element (the `div#elem1` element) the event listener was added to plus the number of its **"nested"** inner elements (`div#elem2`, `div#elem3` and `div#elem4` elements).

-// take note that the function expression syntax is used to create the callback function elem2.addEventListener('click', function(event) {
-  alert(event.currentTarget.id);
-});

 `this` is the `currentTarget`